jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ## Recommendations

 ## Clarifying Questions, Assumptions, and Caveats
+Why are there more stars in year 1 than year 2?
 ### Questions for Stakeholders Prior to Project Advancement
 ### Assumptions and Caveats